It's the time of year again.

 You may find it just as much of a search to find these items in your grocery store.
 Only more specialty stores like Whole Foods Market (I bought an organic bunch there for $2.99 a bunch) and local small produce shops will carry these products.

-That brings us to the question of what part of the ramp is edible?
+That brings us to the question for today - what part of the ramp is edible?
 First, let's take an anatomy lesson.

-This is what most people are use to using.
+This is what most people are going to use.
 It kind of looks like a really, really small onion.

 The end of these things are full of little roots that trap dirt, so I cut off the roots as close to the end of the bulbs as possible.
+These roots are only part of the ramp I discard.
 Then I dice them up like I would garlic.
-Saute them just as you would garlic.
+Sauté them just as you would garlic.

 I like to use the ramp leaves like an herb.
 I rolled them up, like a carpet.
 Then slice them into ribbons or what fancy chefs call a chiffonade.